ertbdev/BudgetOrganizer/README.md

 - Clone the git project
 - Install the required modules: - npm install
 - Create the [firebase project ](https://console.firebase.google.com/?consoleUI=FIREBASE)
-- Configure the Sign-in providers email/password and google (firebase)
+- Configure the Sign-in providers email/password and google
-- Add Android App and configure the SHA certificate fingerprints (firebase)
+- Add Android App and configure the SHA certificate fingerprints
+- Create firestore database
+- Deploy firestore security rules
-- Download the google-services.json file from the App configuration and place it inside of your project root (firebase)
+- Download the google-services.json file from the App configuration and place it inside of your project root
 #### Notes:

 - For obtaining the SHA certificate fingerprints you can use the following commands: